-The CU e-Learning modules are designed for health professionals working in many capacities and at various levels, from newbie front office staff to experienced physicians or other clinicians.
+The CU e-Learning modules are designed for health professionals working in many capacities and at various levels, from newbie front office staff to experienced physicians and other clinicians.

 Currently, to register and complete modules, a learner must be associated with one of the organizations contracting with us.
 This contracting organization provides it’s members with the code needed to complete registration.

 Coming Soon!
 We will be making our modules available to independent learners.
-We expect this to happen in early Fall, 2017.
+We expect this to happen in early Spring, 2018.
 Please check back around that time.

 Learners associated with an organization or project, such as EvidenceNow Southwest, a residency program, or a physician’s office, should contact their organization for a registration code.
 Once you have a code, click on the Register or Get Started links and complete the registration form.